SKENE

 SKENE, 2022

-live AV performance (30 min), real-time projection, motion capture suit, field recording sound composition, stereo sound
+live AV performance (30 min), real-time projection, motion-capture suit, field recording sound composition, stereo sound

 variable dimensions